 It's been said that Jun Fan Gong Fu was 85% Wing Tsun and 15% other stuff, and JKD is 60% Wing Tsun, 15% Boxing, 15% Fencing, and 10% other stuff (Quote from Sifu Lamar Davis).
 This is a very difficult thing to gauge, but I feel like this is a pretty accurate statement, give or take.
 Bruce's JKD was constantly evolving.
 These days, people add all kinds of things together in their JKD.
 But the core engine that drives it is Wing Tsun.
 That is the foundation for JKD.
 If you look at the Wing Tsun Principles, they parallel the JKD principles almost to the letter.
 Even the name "Intercepting Fist" is a basic fundamental concept of Wing Tsun.

 Bruce had a very unique way of looking at things.
 Being a philosophy and drama major in college, his views were often complex and esoteric.
 He hated the way most traditional martial arts were taught at the time, focusing too much on flashy forms and inefficient movements instead of fighting, and wasting time with years of useless stance training and ritualistic traditions that weren't very practical just for the sake of being traditional.
 He felt that in this way, practitioners were being trapped within the confines of the style, prisoners to ineffective techniques that were often not pressure tested or even understood.
 He often criticized martial artists of the day as "swimming on dry land", too caught up in their "classical mess" and trying to look good in useless point-sparring competitions.
 Classical martial arts, he felt, had too much extra baggage and lost the focus of actual combat, and Bruce wished to liberate himself and his students from this.
 When he developed JKD, his vision was for it to be "not a style, but a concept" that could be tailored to each individual practitioner and their strengths and weaknesses.
 "Be formless", not pressed into the mold of a style.
 Originally he didn't even want his system to be named, because then it would be quantified and "boxed in" as a "style".
 His training differed from most traditional martial arts in the sense that looking in on his class would look more like watching modern day boxers and MMA fighters train, as opposed to a Monk in a temple spending hours in his horse stance with incense burning and a bamboo flute playing in the background.
 With his idea of "retain what is useful, discard what is not", he streamlined his system to be able to train effective fighters very quickly.
 Since he customized his fighting method for himself, he stressed the fact that his students needed to use the tools and concepts he gave them to develop their own unique method and not try to mimic what he does, because what works for one won't work for all.
 JKD was designed to give the practitioner freedom to grow and become an expression of themselves.
+It wasn't until 1967 that Bruce actually gave his new system a name: Jeet Kune Do, the Way of the Intercepting Fist.

 "My mind is made up to start a system of my own - I mean a system of totality, embracing all but yet guided with simplicity.
 It will concentrate on the root of things - rhythm, timing, distance, and embrace the five ways of attack.
 This is by far the most effective method I've encountered or will encounter.
 Anything beyond this has to be super-fantastic.
 Wing Tsun is the starting point, Chi Sao is the nucleus and they are supplemented by the FIVE WAYS.
 The whole system will concentrate on irregular rhythm and how to disturb and intercept the opponent's rhythm the fastest and most efficient way.
 Above all, this system is not confined to straight line or curved line but is content to stand in the middle of the circle without attachment.
 This way one can meet any lines without being familiar with them." -Bruce Lee, February 1967 (From a letter to Taky Kimura)

 There was a tipping point in his development that lead to the evolution from Jun Fan to Jeet Kune Do, and the catalyst for that was his fight with Wong Jack Man in 1964.
 This battle is shrouded in mystery and has been elevated to legendary proportions, so much so that we will most likely never know the real details surrounding it accurately.
 What we do know though, is that Bruce won the fight, but he felt like it took him too long and things weren't necessarily going the way he wanted.
 This sent him back to the drawing board for further refinement of his system.
 Right up until his untimely death, he was constantly revising his curriculum and fighting method.
+Eventually, Bruce even went so far as to close down all of his schools, saying that he no longer believed in "schools", and only taught a handful of select students privately at his home.

 "Add what is useful, discard what is not.
 Add what is uniquely your own." -Bruce Lee